php-fig/fig-standards/proposed/extended-coding-style-guide-meta.md

 > of guidelines to be used among all those projects.
 Thus, the benefit of this guide is
 > not in the rules themselves, but in the sharing of those rules.

 This PSR is an extension of PSR-2, and therefore also an extension of PSR-1.
-It shall be included in the document that compliance with PSR-N implicitly requires compliance with PSR-2 and PSR-1.
+The basis of PSR-12 is PSR-2 and therefore a list of differences is provided below to assist with migration but it should should be considered as a different specification.

 This PSR will include coding style guidelines related to new functionality added to PHP after the publication of PSR-2; this includes PHP 5.5, PHP 5.6 and PHP 7.0.
 This PSR will also include clarifications on the text of PSR-2, as described in the PSR-2 Errata.

 ## 3.2 Non-Goals

-It is not the intention of this PSR to add entirely new coding style guidelines that were available to be considered for inclusion in PSR-1 or PSR-2.

-PSR-N will also not change anything stipulated in PSR-1 and PSR-2.
+It is not the intention of this PSR to add entirely new coding style guidelines PSR-12 will also not change anything stipulated in PSR-1 and PSR-2.

 4. Approaches
 -------------